 Disadvantages of Job Costing

-In order to get the detailed reporting provided by job costing, employees must keep accurate records.
+To get the detailed reporting provided by job costing, employees must keep accurate records.
 Materials and all labor activity including lunches and breaks must be accurately documented and tracked.
-If not done correctly in project management or accounting software, this can be time consuming and a source of frustration among employees.
+If not done correctly in project management or accounting software, this can be time-consuming and a source of frustration among employees.

 A hybrid cost accounting system is one that includes parts of job costing and process costing.
 It can be beneficial depending on the business.
 When a business creates or manages products in batches and charges based on the batch as well as costs labor as an individual unit, hybrid costing can help.
 Prefabrication contractors are an example of those who benefit from hybrid costing.
 Each unit prefabricated for a project, or batch, is cost based on the batch.
 While the workers are usually cost based on the hours worked on an individual unit level.
 This can ensure that the overall rice is still low enough to remain competitive while covering all operational, material and labor costs.